tdg5/reqless-py/README.md

 ### Configuration Options

-You can get and set global (read: in the context of the same Redis instance) configuration to change the behavior for heartbeating, and so forth.
+You can get and set global (in the context of the same remote dictionary server instance) configuration to change the behavior for heartbeating, and so forth.
 There aren't a tremendous number of configuration options, but an important one is how long job data is kept around.
 Job data is expired after it has been completed for `jobs-history` seconds, but is limited to the last `jobs-history-count` completed jobs.
 These default to 50k jobs, and 30 days, but depending on volume, your needs may change.
 To only keep the last 500 jobs for up to 7 days: